Protecting yourself after an ulnar fracture caused by a car accident

 To schedule a free consultation, call us at 480-359-6002

 Kel Vrana and Chandra Lehn are personal injury attorneys with experience handling serious injuries such as ulnar fractures.
-If you have been in a car accident with severe injuries in Scottsdale, Tempe, Mesa, Gilbert or elsewhere in the East Valley we can meet you in our Tempe office.
-If you live in the West Valley we can also meet you in our Peoria or Surprise offices to discuss your claim.
+If you have been in a car accident with severe injuries in Scottsdale, Tempe, Mesa, Gilbert or elsewhere in the East Valley we can meet you in our Tempe or Gilbert office.